DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 Listen to the short podcast of a teacher talking about interleaving.

 Interleaving is a strategy that requires learners to switch between concepts when studying or practising material.
-Switching between ideas can make initial learning more challenging, but leads to enhanced long-term learning when compared to ‘blocking’ learning.
+Switching between ideas can make initial learning more challenging, but leads to enhanced long-term learning when compared to 'blocking' learning.
 Research suggests that when we are introducing a concept to pupils, it can be useful to mix up closely related examples instead of using many examples of the same concept.
 This helps pupils to distinguish between similar concepts, which they may otherwise muddle.

 Review the following example with the ECT: Imagine that we wanted to teach students to be able to identify different kinds of clouds.